r-c-f/waynergy/README.md

 The mouse approach prevents any clashes with keys, but will prevent cursor hiding.

+Synergy upstream seems to no longer support this; if your screenlocker never triggers set `idle-inhibit/enable` to `false`.
+Barrier and input-leap seem to still work.

 #### TLS

 Enabled or disabled with `tls/enable`.
 Certificate hashes (for any given host)